Dishes With Dad

 What is a rack of lamb?

-A rack is eight bones and an American rack typically weighs around 2 pounds.
-American lamb are typically larger and meatier than imported lamb with a milder, less gamey taste.
-For an American rack of lamb plan on 2 to 3 bones per person.
+A rack is eight bones, and an American rack typically weighs around 2 pounds.
+American lamb is typically larger and meatier than imported lamb, with a milder, less gamey taste.
+For an American rack of lamb, plan on 2 to 3 bones per person.
 So they're perfect for about 2 to 4 people depending on what you're serving with it.

 raw rack of lamb